What is an Intervention?

 How will I know if my child needs to be part of an Intervention?

 Your child's class teacher will inform you if they have concerns about the progress your child is making.
-The class teacher will liaise with the SENCo (Miss Hunter) and look at possible interventions that may suit your child's needs.
+The class teacher will liaise with the SENCo (Mrs Deakin) and look at possible interventions that may suit your child's needs.
 This is part of the Plan, Assess, Do, Review process outlined by the Special Educational Needs Code of Practice.
 Though it is important to note at this point that this does not mean your child necessarily has Special Educational Needs.
 Many children take part in interventions throughout their education to close the gap between their learning and their peers.

 During this time, assessments may take place to help identify the best intervention.
-Once the appropiate intervention has been identified, you will be invited to a discussion with your child's class teacher, who will give you further information about the intervention itself and specific details such as when and how long the intervention will run for.
+Once the appropriate intervention has been identified, you will be invited to a discussion with your child's class teacher, who will give you further information about the intervention itself and specific details such as when and how long the intervention will run for.
 This information may be given as a letter for those parents who find it harder to meet through work or other commitments.

 How would I know the level of support my child needs?